hossamhamzahm/smart_home_old/README.md

 **Technologies used in this project**

-- Rasbperry Pi:
+- Raspberry Pi:
   - Python
-  - Raspi-os (linux disrto from Raspberry Pi)
+  - Raspy-os (linux disrto from Raspberry Pi)
-  - SSH (secure shell was used to control the rasbperry pi without connecting it to a monitor
+  - SSH (secure shell was used to control the Raspberry Pi without connecting it to a monitor

 - Front-end:
   - HTML